rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 ## **Overview**

-First of all, make sure to read the [earlier parts](http://rayanfam.com/tutorials) before reading this topic as these parts are really dependent on each other also you should have a basic understanding of paging mechanism and how page tables work.
+First of all, make sure to read the [earlier parts](http://rayanfam.com/tutorials) before reading this topic, as these parts depend on each other.
+It would help if you also had a basic understanding of the paging mechanism and how page tables work.
 A good article is [here](https://www.triplefault.io/2017/07/introduction-to-ia-32e-hardware-paging.html) for paging tables.

-Most of this topic derived from  **Chapter 28** - (**VMX SUPPORT FOR ADDRESS TRANSLATION**) available at Intel 64 and IA-32 architectures software developer's manual combined volumes 3.
+Most of this topic is derived from  **Chapter 28** - (**VMX SUPPORT FOR ADDRESS TRANSLATION**) available at Intel 64 and IA-32 architectures software developer's manual combined volumes 3.

 The full source code of this tutorial is available on GitHub :

 \[[https://github.com/SinaKarvandi/Hypervisor-From-Scratch](https://github.com/SinaKarvandi/Hypervisor-From-Scratch)\]

-Before starting, I should give my thanks to [Petr Beneš](https://twitter.com/PetrBenes), as this part would never be completed without his help.
+Before starting, I should give my thanks to [Petr Beneš](https://twitter.com/PetrBenes), as this part would never have been completed without his help.

-Note: This part tends to give you basic information about EPT, the main implementation of EPT for our hypervisor is explained in [part 7](https://rayanfam.com/topics/hypervisor-from-scratch-part-7/).
+**Note:** This part tends to give you basic information about EPT.
+The main implementation of EPT for our hypervisor is explained in [part 7](https://rayanfam.com/topics/hypervisor-from-scratch-part-7/).

 ## **Second Level Address Translation (SLAT)**

-**Second Level Address Translation** (**SLAT**) or nested paging, is an extended layer in the paging mechanism that is used to map hardware-based virtualization virtual addresses into the physical memory.
+**Second Level Address Translation** (**SLAT**) or nested paging is an extended layer in the paging mechanism used to map hardware-based virtualization virtual addresses into the physical memory.

-**AMD** implemented **SLAT** through the **Rapid Virtualization Indexing (RVI)** technology known as **Nested Page Tables (NPT)** since the introduction of its third-generation **Opteron** processors and microarchitecture code name **Barcelona**. **Intel** also implemented **SLAT** in **Intel® VT-x technologies** since the introduction of microarchitecture code name **Nehalem** and its known as **Extended Page Table (EPT)** and is used in  **Core i9,** **Core i7****, Core i5**, and **Core i3** processors.
+**AMD** implemented **SLAT** through the **Rapid Virtualization Indexing (RVI)** technology known as **Nested Page Tables (NPT)** since the introduction of its third-generation **Opteron** processors and microarchitecture code name **Barcelona**. **Intel** also implemented **SLAT** in **Intel® VT-x technologies** since the introduction of microarchitecture code name **Nehalem** and it's known as **Extended Page Table (EPT)** and is used in  **Core i9,** **Core i7****, Core i5**, and **Core i3** processors.

-**ARM** processors also have some kind of implementation known as known as **Stage-2 page-tables**.
+**ARM** processors also have an implementation known as **Stage-2 page-tables**.

-There are two methods, the first one is Shadow Page Tables and the second one is Extended Page Tables.
+There are two methods, the first one is Shadow Page Tables, and the second one is Extended Page Tables.

 ## **Software-assisted paging (Shadow Page Tables)**

-Shadow page tables are used by the hypervisor to keep track of the state of physical memory in which the guest thinks that it has access to physical memory but in the real world, the hardware prevents it to access hardware memory otherwise it will control the host and it is not what it intended to be.
+The hypervisor uses Shadow page tables to keep track of the state of physical memory in which the guest thinks that it has access to physical memory, but in the real world, the hardware prevents it from accessing hardware memory; otherwise, it will control the host, and it is not what it intended to be.

 In this case, VMM maintains shadow page tables that map guest-virtual pages directly to machine pages and any guest modifications to V->P tables synced to VMM V->M shadow page tables.

 ![](../../assets/images/shadow-page-tables-1.png)

-By the way, using Shadow Page Table is not recommended today as always lead to VMM traps (which result in a vast amount of VM-Exits) and losses the performance due to the TLB flush on every switch and another caveat is that there is a memory overhead due to shadow copying of guest page tables.
+By the way, using Shadow Page Table is not recommended today as it always leads to VMM traps (which result in a vast amount of VM-Exits) and losses the performance due to the TLB flush on every switch.
+Another caveat is that there is a memory overhead due to shadow copying of guest page tables.

 ## **Hardware-assisted paging (Extended Page Table)**

 ![Nothing Special :)](../../assets/images/anime-girl-designing.jpg)

-To reduce the complexity of Shadow Page Tables and avoiding the excessive vm-exits and reducing the number of TLB flushes, EPT, a hardware-assisted paging strategy implemented to increase the performance.
+To reduce the complexity of Shadow Page Tables, avoid the excessive vm-exits, and reduce the number of TLB flushes, EPT implemented a hardware-assisted paging strategy to increase the performance.

 According to a **VMware** evaluation paper: "**EPT** provides performance gains of up to 48% for MMU-intensive benchmarks and up to 600% for MMU-intensive microbenchmarks".

-EPT implemented one more page table hierarchy, to map Guest-Virtual Address to Guest-Physical address which is valid in the main memory.
+EPT implemented one more page table hierarchy to map Guest-Virtual Address to Guest-Physical address, which is valid in the main memory.

 In EPT,

 - One page table is maintained by guest OS, which is used to generate the guest-physical address.
-- The other page table is maintained by VMM, which is used to map guest physical address to host physical address.
+- The other page table is maintained by VMM, which maps the guest's physical address to the host's physical address.

-so for each memory access operation, EPT MMU directly gets the guest physical address from the guest page table and then gets the host physical address by the VMM mapping table automatically.
+So for each memory access operation, EPT MMU directly gets the guest's physical address from the guest page table and then automatically gets the host's physical address from the VMM mapping table.

 ## **Extended Page Table vs. Shadow Page Table**